appstefan/HighlightSwift/README.md

 ## Licence

 HighlightSwift is available under the MIT license.
-See the license file [here](/LICENSE) for more info.
+See the license file [here](/LICENSE).

 Highlight.js is available under the BSD license.
-You can find the license file [here](/Sources/HighlightSwift/HighlightJS/LICENSE.txt).
+See the license file [here](/Sources/HighlightSwift/HighlightJS/LICENSE.txt).